A Framework for Conditional Statement Technical Debt Identification and Description: SATD Identification

-Without pooling, we only consider the ``last'' output state $\boldsymbol{S_t}$ at time step $\boldsymbol{t}$ since it holds information from all the previous output states $\boldsymbol{S_1...S_{t-1}}$, thanks to \ac{lstm} dynamics, and pass it to the Dense layer.
+While the deep learning model produces as many output state vectors as the number of LSTM units in the last layer of the LSTM network, the Dense layer accepts only one vector as an input.
+To down-sample the network's output to one vector, we examine the detector's performance with and without using a ``pooling'' technique.
+With pooling, we experiment with \emph{max-pooling} and \emph{mean-pooling}.
+Without pooling, we only consider the \emph{last} output state vector $\boldsymbol{S_t}$ at time step $\boldsymbol{t}$ since it holds information from all the previous output states $\boldsymbol{S_1...S_{t-1}}$, thanks to \ac{lstm} dynamics, and pass it to the Dense layer.

-Pooling is a down-sampling method that reduces multiple inputs to the desired size (in our case, the size of the output state).
-At a time step $\boldsymbol{t}$, \emph{max-pooling} consider only the maximum values in every element position in the output states $\boldsymbol{S_1...S_{t}}$ while \emph{mean-pooling} averages them.
+Pooling is a down-sampling method that reduces multiple inputs to the desired size (in our case, the size of the output state vector).
+At a time step $\boldsymbol{t}$, \emph{max-pooling} considers only the maximum values in every element position in the output state vectors $\boldsymbol{S_1...S_{t}}$, while \emph{mean-pooling} averages them.
 The resulting vector is then passed to the Dense layer.

-Suppose we have an input sequence of three items (tokens or words), $[W_1 \quad W_2 \quad W_3]$, and an output state of size 2.
-Suppose that the following are the final output states of these three tokens/words:
+Let us illustrate the three techniques using the following example.
+Suppose we have an input sequence of three items, $[W_1 \quad W_2 \quad W_3]$, and an output state of size 2.
+Suppose that the following are the final output states of these three items: